Flavour Or Flavor – British vs. American English

 • I prefer using a variety of herbs as flavouring for my dishes.

-“Flavour/flavour” as an adjective
+“Flavour/flavor” as an adjective

 • British English: Flavourful

-• American English: flavourful
+• American English: Flavorful

 • The curry had a flavourful blend of spices.